rsnakamura/pweaveutilities/pweaveutilities/generators.rst

 The regex match filter
 ----------------------

 To support both regular expressions and globs I'll create an alternative filter.

-.. '
+This uses python's `re.match` to see if a particular path matches what the user gave as the expression.

 .. module:: pweaveutilities.generators
 .. autosummary::